single serve pumpkin cupcake recipe

 • Flour: gives structure to the cupcake.

-• Baking soda: enhances rise and balances acidity.
+• Baking powder & Baking soda: helps with rise and balances acidity.

 • Salt: enhances flavor and balances sweetness.